AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Move\>
  Used to move items to different handles.
+Use \<Latch\> to keep the Move function active for moving multiple items.

+ Example: \<Move\> {Source Playback} {Destination Playback}

  ---
 ## \<Next Step\>
- Moves the next cue in the connected cue list on by one.
+ Moves to the next cue in the connected cue list using programmed fade times.
+Labelled \<Next Cue\> or \<Cue +\> on some consoles.
+See [Running a cue list](../cue-lists/cue-list-playback.md/#running-a-cue-list).

  ---
 ## \<Next Time\>
- Sets time information for the next cue in a connected cue list.
+ Lets you edit timing information for the next cue in a connected cue list.
+See [Edit times of a running cue list](../cue-lists/editing-cue-lists.md/#edit-times-of-a-running-cue-list).

  ---
 ## \<Not\>
- Used when selecting ranges of items (e.g. Fixture 1 Through 5 not 3).
-See [Selecting fixtures and dimmers by number](../controlling-fixtures.md/#selecting-fixtures-and-dimmers-by-number-channel)
+ Used when selecting ranges of items.
+See [Selecting fixtures and dimmers by number](../controlling-fixtures.md/#selecting-fixtures-and-dimmers-by-number-channel).

+ Example: \<Fixture\> 1 \<Through\> 5 \<not\> 3 selects fixtures 1, 2, 4, 5

  ---
 ## \<Odd/Even\>
- Used to select odd/even fixtures from a range.
+ Replaced by \<All\>.
+Used to start and end odd/even selection from a range of selected fixtures.
+See [Selecting fixtures using a pattern](../controlling-fixtures.md/#selecting-fixtures-using-a-pattern).

  ---
 ## \<Off\>
  Used to deactivate specific attribute values from fixtures or in playbacks.
+Attributes set to Off can later be restored to their previous values.
+See [Deactivate attributes using Off](../cues/editing-cues.md/#deactivate-attributes-from-cues-using-off).

  ---
 ## \<Open\>